zencd/automac/README.md

 - this program applies changes if only they are necessary
 - thus repeated execution of the program won't alter OS
-- IDE's autocompletion and python docstrings is the reference
+- thus the number of sudo password prompts is reduced to the minimum
-- thus you'd better edit your preferences file in PyCharm or VS Code
+- you write desired settings as an ordinary Python file
-- your preferences file is just a Python script
+- IDE's handy autocompletion and python docstrings is the reference

 ## Usage